3283 Recreation Specialist - Expanded Learning Time

 Failure to submit all required verification at the time of application filing may result in the rejection of your application.

-Information on how to verify education requirements, including verifying foreign education credits or degree equivalency, can be found at http://sfdhr.or/index.aspx?page=456.
+Information on how to verify education requirements, including verifying foreign education credits or degree equivalency, can be found at http://sfdhr.org/index.aspx?page=456.
 Verification of qualifying experience must be on the employer’s letterhead, show the applicant’s name, dates of employment, HOURS WORKED, JOB TITLE(S), DUTIES PERFORMED for EACH POSITION, and must be signed by the employer.
 Qualifying experience may be verified by performance evaluations showing duties performed.
 City and County employees will receive credit for the duties of the class to which appointed.
 Credit for experience obtained outside of the employee's class will only be allowed if recorded in accordance with the provisions of Civil Service Commission Rules.
-Applicants who cannot obtain the required verification may request a waiver of the verification requirement by submitting a separate signed statement by the final filing date, explaining the reason for the request.
-Waiver requests will not automatically be granted but will be considered on a case-by-case basis.
-Failure to provide either the required verification or a request for waiver will result in rejection of application.
+Failure to provide the required verification will result in rejection of application.